'The Spiritual Significance of Eating' Book: A Way to Commune With God

 The first episode of eating starts in the very beginning of the Bible when Adam and Eve ate from the tree of knowledge of good and evil.
 Then there are the feeding stories in the gospels and the Bible ends with the Marriage Supper of the Lamb.

 Eating is a central focus of all occasions, celebrations of all kinds, feast days and festivals, meals and tables, parties and banquets.
 The eating motifs are seen with the rich and poor, servants and kings, slaves and masters, priests and prophets.

 Food As a Gift of Grace

 When we say the "grace" before a meal, we are actually thanking God for the gift of life as well as for the food we are about to eat.
-When we say that short prayer before eating. we are making a connecting between the miracle of God's creation and the daily reality of food.
+When we say that short prayer before eating, we are making a connection between the miracle of God's creation and the daily reality of food.